tronprotocol/pm/README.md

 - Dapp are generally not allowed as topics
 - The topic should not be philosophical

-The developers meetings are not meant to decide philosophical contentious issues that should be decided by the community.
+The core devs meetings are not meant to decide philosophical contentious issues that should be decided by the community.